-SKULabs sorts multiple location names alphabetically in documents like pick lists.
-You can use this to your advantage by organizing your location names in an alphanumeric fashion, ensuring that your team moves in an efficient path from locations A to Z.
+SKULabs automatically sorts documents like pick lists by alphanumerical location names.
+You can use this to your advantage by organizing your location names in an efficient path from locations A to Z.

 If you wish to track separate picking and storage areas for the same item, you can still use alphanumeric location naming to your advantage.
 You might create separate warehouses for picking and shipping (as location aliases are one per warehouse), then use prefixes that indicate each location as a picking vs. a storage location. i.e. "PICK-A-01" is the first picking location, while "STOR-A-01" is the first storage location.

 If you fail to prefix your lower shelf numbers with a zero, you may find unusual sorting of your locations.